hectr/MRLocalNotificationFacade/README.md

 ### Manually

-Copy the *MRLocalNotificationFacade* folder into your project.
+Copy the *MRLocalNotificationFacade* directory into your project.

 Usage
 -----